jazir555/GamesDows/README.md

 ## Usage
 Download the files or the zip in the releases section, run the Enable GamesDows script for either Steam or Playnite.

-If you would also like to install Decky Loader, run "install_decky.bat" as administrator and follow the prompts.
-This script is not necessary for GamesDows to function, it enables the Decky Loader plugin system for Steam.
-I've included it in this project as it brings Windows one step closer to Steam OS functionality.